 Cannabis Sales Statistics

-According to these cannabis industry statistics, the price for an ounce of marijuana is going to triple by 2021.
+According to these cannabis industry statistics, the price for an ounce of marijuana will triple by 2021.
 The average price for an ounce in the US in October 2019 was $319.

 The District of Columbia recorded the highest price at $595 per ounce, followed by Illinois ($353.15) and Connecticut ($332.83).